xiix0/scam/README.md

-Q:	What do you call a blind, deaf-mute, quadraplegic Virginian?
+Q:	Who cuts the grass on Walton's Mountain?
-A:	Trustworthy.
+A:	Lawn Boy.